olivkoch/gumbel-mcts/README.md

 # gumbel-mcts

-A lightweight and modular Gumbel MCTS implementation
+A lightweight and modular Gumbel MCTS implementation.

+Optimized for speed!
+Generates hundreds of thousands of sims / sec. :rocket:

+See [gumbel-mcts-benchmark](https://github.com/olivkoch/gumbel-mcts-benchmark) for full benchmark.

 ## Description